ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/roscon_uk_2025_state_estimation.md

 This workshop covers two complementary approaches to state estimation that are widely used in production robotics systems.

 The workshop materials explore both classical filtering approaches and modern optimization-based methods for sensor fusion.
-Whether you’re building a warehouse robot, an outdoor autonomous vehicle, or any other mobile platform, understanding these state estimation techniques is crucial for achieving reliable navigation and localization performance.
+Whether you're building a warehouse robot, an outdoor autonomous vehicle, or any other mobile platform, understanding these state estimation techniques is crucial for achieving reliable navigation and localization performance.
 The hands-on exercises use real ROS 2 packages that are production-tested and widely deployed in commercial robotics applications.

 The complete workshop materials, including setup instructions, exercises, and solutions, are available in the official repository: